dillera/mudfiles/index.md

 Overview
 --------
 Some time ago, I started working on 'modularizing' my tintin code.
 In the process, I stood up the [Unofficial TinTin++ User's Group](https://github.com/tintinplusplus) and dumped some POC code there.
-I got frustrated working with the TinTin++ language, and started working on a pure python client, but ran out of time.
-I stopped playing/working on these projects and let the repos fall into desrepair.
+I got frustrated working with the TinTin++ language, and started working on a pure python client, but ran into time constraints with work and stopped working on these projects (for a time) and let them fall into desrepair.

 I've just started reorganizing my codebase/projects and have centralized them here in a single repository.
 I've been slowly updating them and am working on a new approach to building modular, reusable TinTin++ code - it's a hybrid solution that leverages a TinTin -> Python API and will hopefully allow advanced TinTin++ users to share their codebases and built more advanced features.